 - Brand image perception.
 Determine how your brand is perceived in the market.
 A boutique hotel can assess guest feedback and online reviews and get feedback from walk-in visitors.
 An online influencer platform can use social listening tools to monitor mentions and sentiment around its brand on social media.

 If you’re looking for help on how you can understand your market better, watch the following video:

-How to understand your customers better
+How to better understand your customers

 - Who are they?
-Are your customers male, female, or both?
-Are they Boomers or Millennials?
-Where are they from?
+Is your target audience primarily male, female, or diverse?
+Are they Boomers, Gen X, Millennials, or Gen Z?